Urban Policy Dialogues 2023

-IIHS-ASSAR national consultation held on 15 th and 16th March 2016 at Delhi.
-It brought together a select set of thought, policy and practice leaders from government, academia, civil society and practitioners – to reflect on some of the key climate change related discourses taking ground in the Indian policy landscape.
+IIHS-ASSAR national consultation held on 15 March 2016 and 16 March 2016 at Delhi.
+It brought together a select set of thought, policy and practice leaders from government, academia, civil society and practitioners to reflect on some of the key climate change related discourses taking ground in the Indian policy landscape.
 The intention was to understand the relevance of these discourses in the context of the regional research plan.

-The workshop was conducted on 19 th and 20 th July 2017 at Bengaluru .
-It brought together 26 stakeholders comprising municipal officials, community leaders, academic experts, NGO representatives, representatives of private organizations, artists and entrepreneurs.
+The workshop was conducted on 19 July 2017 and 20 July 2017 at Bengaluru.
+It brought together 26 stakeholders comprising municipal officials, community leaders, academic experts, NGO representatives, representatives of private organisations, artists and entrepreneurs.
 The participants presented their concerns about water in Bengaluru City.
 The key concerns discussed were wastewater reuse, quality and quantity of groundwater, impacts of climate change, regional water resource management and allocation, governance of water resources, political will, citizen engagement for water conservation and pollution of water bodies.

 IIHS was instrumental in leading two sessions: ‘Migration’ and ‘Use of surveys as an instrument to understand adaptation options/pathways’.
 Important framing issues, with economics as a lens, were discussed during the dialogues.

-RiU workshop was conducted from 10 th – 12 th August 2015 at Bengaluru by Jesse DeMaria Kinney of Oxfam for the South Asia RRT at IIHS.
+RiU workshop was conducted from 10 August 2015 to 12 August 2015 at Bengaluru by Jesse DeMaria Kinney of Oxfam for the South Asia RRT at IIHS.
 Participants at the workshop revisited their stakeholder maps and conducted power analysis exercises.
-A training session on Oxfam’s Vulnerability and Risk Assessment (VRA) methodology also formed a part of the workshop which built capacity among the participants in using the tool.
+A training session on Oxfam’s Vulnerability and Risk Assessment (VRA) methodology also formed a part of the workshop, which built capacity among the participants in using the tool.

 The objective of this consultation was to share preliminary findings from the diagnostic research around selected sub-regions in India and seek critical inputs for the next phase of regional research, particularly on research and information gaps.
-This event was held in the national capital city of New Delhi on 17 th and 18th April 2015 in order to engage with national policy makers and influencers.
-The discussions around the themes of the RDS report: Climate Change – Trends and Projections; Risks, Impacts and Vulnerability; and Adaptation – development Spectrum, elicited insightful comments and inputs from the participants which helped the team develop their research focus in the RRP phase.
-A fourth session on ‘Collaborative Networks and Mainstreaming Adaptation in Policy and Practice’ discussed how the work could be taken forward to develop national networks in the climate adaptation space that could then influence policy and practice at scale.
+This event was held in the national capital city of New Delhi on 17 April 2015 and 18 April 2015 in order to engage with national policymakers and influencers.
+The discussions around the themes of the RDS report: Climate Change – Trends and Projections; Risks, Impacts, and Vulnerability; and Adaptation – development Spectrum, elicited insightful comments and inputs from the participants, which helped the team develop their research focus in the RRP phase.
+The fourth session on ‘Collaborative Networks and Mainstreaming Adaptation in Policy and Practice’ discussed how the work could be taken forward to develop national networks in the climate adaptation space that could then influence policy and practice at scale.